2016 in Bangladesh: Cyclone

 On 21 May, Cyclone Roanu made landfall near Chittagong, Bangladesh.
 A storm surge up to 7 ft (2.0 m) above the astronomical tide hit the coast of Bangladesh at afternoon.

 The cyclone approached the land over the coast at Sandwip, Hatia, Kutubdia, Sitakundu and Feni.
-30 people died when Roanu hit the county, most of them died when the cyclone's storm surge overtopped dams.
+30 people died when Roanu hit the country, most of them died when the cyclone's storm surge overtopped dams.
 Around 40,000 homesteads and business houses were damaged.

 The storm disrupted electricity supply and road communications in the areas.
 Food storage, seasonal crops were damaged.
 Livestock, including fish and shrimp firms were swept away.
 Damage in Chittagong and Cox's Bazar were about ৳250 crore (US$31.8 million).

 Economy

 Note: For the year 2016 average official exchange rate for BDT was 78.65 per US$.